-Schools may not incur a budget deficit without the prior agreement of the Strategic Director of Children, Young People & Learning, in consultation with the Chief Finance Officer.
+Schools may not incur a budget deficit without the prior agreement of the Director of Children's Services, in consultation with the S151 Officer.
 Such deficits will only be approved in certain circumstances (see 4.9).

 Schools must submit a recovery plan to the local authority when their revenue deficit rises above 5% at 31 March of any year.
-The 5% deficit threshold will apply when deficits are measured as at 31 March 2021.
+The 5% deficit threshold will first apply when deficits are measured as at 31 March.